 He claims the police conduct illegal house to house raids and make random mass arrests on youth where no offense is booked and they have to part with at least Sh1,000 with Boda boda operators being the biggest victims.

-“They break Motorbikes and beat people mercilessly; some even rape women and defile children,” the MCA said adding that when a Human Rights Activist followed on a defilement case involving one of the officers, the culprit and his colleagues waylaid the man, beat him and injured his spinal cord and is currently bedridden.
+“They break Motorbikes and beat people mercilessly; some even sexually assault women and defile children,” the MCA said adding that when a Human Rights Activist followed on a defilement case involving one of the officers, the culprit and his colleagues waylaid the man, beat him and injured his spinal cord and is currently bedridden.

 The rogue officers allegedly enjoy the protection of their boss, County Commander Sara Duncan who sources intimated Kahawa Tungu is into Charcoal business along the border and is also protecting businessmen who are into the illegal cheap liquor from Uganda.